Welcome to my music blog. My name is Emily E Hogstad, I’m in my mid-twenties, I play violin and viola, and I currently live in Eau Claire, Wisconsin.

 I’ve been a music nerd my whole life.
 My mom wrote in a journal when I was five months old: “Em also played piano for half an hour.
 When I tried to get her away, she cried… She also continues to scream…!!!”
 This pattern of loving music and then screaming about it has continued to the present day.

 The subject matter at SOTL is eclectic.
 It ranges from forgotten Edwardian violin prodigies to historic orchestra concerts to Beethoven’s crotch, but my entries on orchestral labor disputes, invariably leavened by sarcasm and reaction GIFs, tend to be the most popular.
-My work has been cited by Drew McManus, Kevin Case, Norman Lebrecht, and Alex Ross, among others, and I’ve also appeared on or in MinnPost, the St. Paul Pioneer Press, Minnesota Public Radio, National Public Radio, WQXR, Performance Today, and the New York Times.
+My work has been cited by Drew McManus, Kevin Case, Norman Lebrecht, and Alex Ross, among others, and I’ve also appeared on or in MinnPost, the St. Paul Pioneer Press, Minnesota Public Radio, National Public Radio, WQXR, Performance Today, New Music Box, and the New York Times.

 Music-wise, I played violin in the Chippewa Valley Youth Symphony for four years, serving intermittently in principal roles.
 Since then I’ve performed with various ensembles, including the String Connection Orchestra and the Eau Claire Chamber Orchestra.
 In 2006, I attended the Green Lake Festival of Music in Green Lake, Wisconsin, and worked with such nationally-renowned faculty and guest artists as the Amelia Piano Trio, Desiree Ruhstraht, and Samantha George.
 I’ve studied both violin and viola with a couple of Minnesota Orchestra members.
 I am honored to play a beautiful violin made by Loual Riebel in 2004 in Cremona.
 My viola was born in a factory.